Forthcoming early October 2018!

 "In a rhyming text, Summer Tail takes a more lighthearted look at what animals do to keep cool in the summer.
 Each animal baby asks its mother if humans do whatever that animal does to stay cool.
-For instance, squirrels lick themselves to make heat disappear from their skin.
-Large paintings depict the animals enacting their summer routines, while a smaller pen-and-ink sketch shows a human trying to do the same."
+For instance, squirrels lick themselves to make heat disappear from their skin."
 Susan E. Murray, formerly at Glendale Public Library, AZ from School Library Journal

 "Author Carrie Pearson has penned two books in which she explores the biological seasonal changes in a creatively contrasted manner.
 In A Warm Winter Tail and A Cool Summer Tail (published by Arbordale Publishing), she inhabits the minds of young animals who wonder if human children prepare for the change in seasons in the same way that they do.
 A Cool Summer Tail features a baby fox asking his mother if humans stay cool in the summer by hanging out their tongues and panting.
 Baby bees ask if humans cool their hives by using their wings to blow in air, thus helping the Queen to survive.
 Baby hummingbirds wonder if humans migrate in search of a cooler summer home.
 In the end, a boy asks his mother if animals splash in a swimming pool to stay cool.
 In addition to the plethora of free online information offered on the publisher’s website, the final pages of both books include four pages of rich learning activities.
 These lessons, paired with Illustrator Christina Wald’s lovely detailed work and Pearson’s intriguing text, will undoubtedly enhance any study of the natural world and the fascinating creatures that inhabit it."